JPMakesStuff/ScoreboardWiFiControl/README.md

 Now anybody can use a WiFi connected phone/tablet/laptop to control the scoreboard!

 Security should be accomplished by a dedicated SSID just for the scoreboard(s) and only allow actual coaches/announcers to connect.
+As currently implemented both the Arduino and your end-users should connect to the same wireless SSID, the Arduino should be given a DHCP reservation (so the IP doesn't change) on the network, and optionally a DNS A record pointing to that IP.
+Arduino code could be adapted to broadcast it's own SSID (AP mode) but this is considerably less reliable in terms of WiFi channel saturation and end-user connection simplicity, I strongly suggest against this.

 Example webpage...
 (Make it an "app" icon using browser options menu, "Add to Home screen")